 This Policy strives to minimise risk and support our venue, programmes, events and individuals to deliver and experience a positive tennis experience for everyone.
-The Reporting Procedures in page 2 outlines how to respond to safeguarding or discrimination concerns/disclosures.
+The Reporting Procedures outlines how to respond to safeguarding or discrimination concerns/disclosures.

 2. Use of Terminology